kamzyc/foodMe/readme.md

 What to do:

--  display alert after correct upload
 -  clipboard on ingredients list (add icon also)
 -  refactor stylesheet
 -  change height of bookmarks view and ingredients list

+Bugs:

+-  add recipe window stays with error after fail on upload